raystack/raccoon/docs/docs/concepts/structure.md

 ### `serialization`

-Contains the common serialization code for both JSON and Protobufs along with common interface.
+Contains the common serialization code for both JSON and protobuf along with common interface.

 ### `deserialization`